 - Negligent maintenance of the facility and grounds; and/or

-- Negligent selection or upkeep of equipment.1
+- Negligent selection or upkeep of equipment.

 Depending on the particular injuries, other potential defendants include:

-- The resident’s medical expenses;
+- Your medical expenses;

 - Any other out-of-pocket monetary damages

-Should the case go to trial, plaintiffs can ask the court for punitive damages if the defendant acted in a malicious or particularly egregious way.
+Should the case go to trial, you can ask the court for punitive damages if the defendant acted in a malicious or particularly egregious way.
 Punitive damages can be far greater than compensatory damages.2

 When facing lawsuits for elder abuse or neglect, nursing homes may try to make the following arguments as a defense: